The science is clear: Eating the right foods can lead to a longer, healthier life.

 It Can Help Your Muscles

-They’re always breaking down and getting built back up again.
-That’s just the way your body works.
+They’re always breaking down and getting built back up again -- that’s the way your body works.
 As you get older, you need more protein for that rebuilding process.

 Low-fat or fat-free yogurt, cheese, milk, lean meats, fish, other seafood, and beans can help with that.
-And eggs are an excellent source of protein and don’t have the saturated fats that meat have.
+And eggs are an excellent source of protein, too, and they don’t have the saturated fats that meat have.
 Don’t worry about the cholesterol in your eggs, Rock says.
-It’s not absorbed well by your body, anyway.
+Your body doesn’t absorb it well.

 It Can Help Your Bones

-Older adults need calcium, because it promotes healthy bone growth.
 Getting enough vitamin D is important, too, because that helps your body use calcium.
 But that’s not always easy.

-“The risk for low vitamin D in older adults, that’s kind of a challenge, because it’s not like there’s lots of foods that are high in vitamin D,” says Stephen Anton, from the Department of Aging and Geriatric Research at the University of Florida.
+“The risk for low vitamin D in older adults, that’s kind of a challenge because it’s not like there’s lots of foods that are high in vitamin D,” says Stephen Anton, PhD, from the department of aging and geriatric research at the University of Florida.

 Calcium and vitamin D are in fortified foods, fish like salmon, and dairy products.